 Heroin is an opiate drug produced from opium poppies.
 It forms a loose powder that is either brown or white in colour.
 Users either smoke the drug, or inject it after dissolving it in water.
 Heroin is made from morphine and is used in medical treatments as a painkiller known as ‘diamorphine’.
-It therefore blocks the ability to feel pain, and gives a numbing affect that is considered euphoric.
+It, therefore, blocks the ability to feel pain and gives a numbing effect that is considered euphoric.
 It can, however, be very dangerous as its painkilling properties mask any other symptoms the user may be experiencing as a result of an underlying condition.
 Over time, because the drug is so addictive, increased quantities are needed as the user develops a tolerance to it and requires repeated additional amounts to obtain the desired feeling of relaxation and pleasure.

 How does heroin affect the body?

 Your body breaks heroin down very quickly – within in minutes in fact.
 The products of the breakdown however have much longer-lasting effects.
 Overdosing on heroin can prove fatal because the drug causes your respiratory system to slow down so much that it can stop.
 Detoxing from heroin can be difficult because its byproducts take longer to leave the body, and so can the symptoms of withdrawal, making quitting heroin very challenging.
 Heroin gives the user intense feelings of bliss and euphoria, but these are short-term.
 Continued and repeated abuse of the drug is therefore common to achieve a prolonged state of euphoria.

 What are the signs of heroin addiction that could lead to overdose?